 Thankfully for both, my lease was about to expire, and I simply returned the car.

 The best car to drive is an electric car.
-It’s quiet, no vibrations thus reducing fatigue and near instant torque.
+It’s quiet, with no vibrations thus reducing fatigue and near instant torque.
 I can reach 100 kph in around 6 seconds.

 What about charging?
 I used the fast chargers by Singapore Power.
-The charging points have increased and usually I charged up to 80% and it’s good enough.
+The charging points have increased and usually I charge up to 80% and it’s good enough.
 It takes about 30 to 40 minutes.
 I won’t charge it to full because that takes another hour to do it.

-I’m always surprised that some drivers insists on charging to 100%.
+I’m always surprised that some drivers insist on charging to 100%.
 That takes about 1hr 30 mins.
 Why does it take that long?
 When the battery is charged to 80%, it automatically slows down the charger.
 It is to protect the battery.
 Singapore is such a small city/country, you won’t be out of range.
-If that happens, it simply means you are driver that can’t plan his driving well.
+If that happens, it simply means you are a driver that can’t plan his driving well.

 I hope this post is informative for those who wants to know the cost of driving a PHV car in Singapore.